sunfounder/3in1-kit/docs/source/car_project/car_assemble.rst

     .. image:: img/IMG_6655.jpg

-14. Stick the velcro on the 9V battery (rechargeable is recommended) and put on the battery clip.
+14. Stick the velcro on the 9V battery and put on the battery clip.

     .. image:: img/IMG_6481.jpg